-The other large tract to the west on the north side of Pleasant Ridge Road could be a suitable location for residential.
+The other large tract to the west on the north side of Pleasant Ridge Road could be a suitable location for residential on the west side of the lot and commercial on the east half of the lot.
+Estates Lot Residential is permitted west to Ashworth Homeplace as well as north to certain lots on Twin Lakes Drive.